-In May 2021, we entered into an Open Market Sale Agreement SM (the Sales Agreement) with Jefferies LLC as sales agent (Jefferies), with respect to an atthe-market offering program (the ATM) under which we may, at our option, offer and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$75.0 million through Jefferies as our sales agent.
-During September and early October 2021, we sold an aggregate of 1,517,798 shares of our common stock and received gross cash proceeds of approximately \$4.45 million under the ATM.
-We have not sold any shares under the ATM from October 2, 2021 through the date of this Report.
+We did not complete any capital-raising or other significant financing activities during Fiscal 2023.
+In May 2021, we entered into an Open Market Sale Agreement SM (the Sales Agreement) with Jefferies LLC (Jefferies) as sales agent, with respect to an at-the-market offering program (the ATM) under which we may, at our option, offer and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$75.0 million through Jefferies as our sales agent.
+During September and early October 2021, we sold an aggregate of 50,593 shares of our common stock and received gross cash proceeds of approximately \$4.45 million under the ATM.
+We did not sell any shares of our common stock under the ATM during Fiscal 2023.
+From June 12, 2023 through the date of this Report we sold an aggregate of 561,418 shares of our common stock and received approximately \$1.15 million in gross proceeds under the ATM.
+Subject to certain restrictions, our Registration Statement on Form S-3 (the S-3 Shelf Registration Statement) remains available for future sales of our equity securities in one or more public offerings, including under the ATM, from time to time.